mohdasti/surgical-cognitive-dashboard/surgical-cognitive-dashboard-1/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+**Why AGPL v3?** This license ensures that any modifications to this surgical safety monitoring system remain open source, even when deployed as a web service.
+This is critical for patient safety - all improvements must be shared with the medical and research community.

 ---